A Customer‑First Operations Model Enables Personalization At Scale

 The Role of Centers of Excellence

 Regardless of the chosen operating structure, business units and departments need a strategic framework to personalize at scale.
-CoEs provide and evangelize the strategic framework, next best action, audience management, and reporting for customer-centric, enterprise experimentation.
+COEs provide and evangelize the strategic framework, next best action, audience management, and reporting for customer-centric, enterprise experimentation.
 Their primary function is to remove moments of friction, enabling business units to execute and operationalize hypotheses.
-As enterprise customer experience maturity increases, the roles and responsibilities of the CoE will evolve to meet the needs of your customers.
+As enterprise customer experience maturity increases, the roles and responsibilities of the COE will evolve to meet customers’ needs.

 Key Questions to Select A Customer-First Operations Model

 Selecting and maturing operations models takes time and vision.
-Before selecting an operating structure, several core functions need to be evaluated, including executive sponsorship and strategy, operational resources and capacity, creative and versioning management, analytics and decisioning, and audience management.
+Before selecting an operating structure, several core functions must be evaluated, including executive sponsorship and strategy, operational resources and capacity, creative and versioning management, analytics and decisioning, audience management, and privacy and governance.
 Further interrogation is recommended to comprehensively address these considerations.
 Ask the following of leaders across key participation groups:

 Executive Sponsorship and Strategy: